mike-north/ember-octane-workshop/notes/07-first-action.md

 The way the DOM API works, event handlers are called with `this` as the DOM element that received the event.
 This is not good in our case -- we want `this` to be the `<LoginForm />` component instance.

 To fix this, we'll have to `bind` the `onLoginFormSubmit` method, so that no matter who invokes it or how, `this` will always be the component instance.
-In Ember Octane, this can be done easily by applying the **action decorator**
+In Ember Octane, this can be done easily by applying the **action decorator**.

 ```js
 /**